mschwedeler/countryrisk/README.md

 To run the replication, you need to have Stata installed and available in your path environment, and a Python virtual environment with the config/requirements.txt installed.

-The code was tested with Stata 14.2, Python 3.9.13, and the Python modules specified in `config/requirements.txt`.
+The code was tested on MacOS 12.6.3 with Stata 14.2, Python 3.9.13, and the Python modules specified in `config/requirements.txt`.

 ## Preparation